aelvan/Imager-Craft/README.md

 **width**: Width of the placeholder.
 Defaults to '1'.
 **height**: Height of the placeholder.
 Defaults to '1'.
 **color**: Color of the placeholder.
 Defaults to 'transparent'.
-**source**: Source image that should be used to create silhouette style svgs.
+**source**: Source image that should be used to create silhouette style svgs. _Only relevant for silhouette placeholders_.
 **fgColor**: Foreground color for silhouette style svgs.
-Color is used as background.
+Color is used as background. _Only relevant for silhouette placeholders_.
-**size**: Size multiplicator for silhouette style svgs.
+**size**: Size multiplicator for silhouette style svgs. _Only relevant for silhouette placeholders_.
-**silhouetteType**: Type of silhouette, available values are '' and 'curve'.
+**silhouetteType**: Type of silhouette, available values are '' and 'curve'. _Only relevant for silhouette placeholders_.

 ### craft.imager.base64Pixel([width=1, height=1, color='transparent'])
 _This method has been deprecated, please use `craft.imager.placeholder` instead._